Skip to Main Content

 What does a 1st Assistant Director do in South Africa?

-The 1st AD runs the set — managing the shooting schedule, coordinating all departments, and ensuring the director focuses on creative decisions.
-In South Africa, the 1st AD also manages dtic incentive compliance, coordinates SANParks filming permits, and plans around the country's seasonal and wildlife considerations.
+Here is the breakdown.
+The 1st AD runs the set — managing the shooting schedule, setting up all departments, and making sure the director focuses on creative decisions.
+In South Africa, the 1st AD also manages dtic incentive compliance, sets up SANParks filming permits, and plans around the country's seasonal and wildlife considerations.

 What's the difference between 1st and 2nd AD?